This post may contain affiliate links. Learn more.

 The Muhle R41’s scalloped safety bar allows you to get a very close shave without the nicks and cuts of lesser quality safety razors.
 You just need to be careful that you’re not hacking at your face like someone chopping limbs from a tree.

 Also, you won’t need to make several passes over the same spot as you’re shaving.

 While it has a beastly reputation, the Muhle R41 weighs less than many other safety razors and has the kind of balance expected from a top shaving company like Muhle.

 You also have some options when choosing the R41 because it comes in three designs: the traditional three-piece design, the three-piece Grande, and the two-piece Twist.

 The Grande design allows you to change the handle if you don’t like the grip that comes with it, while the Twist is the heaviest version of the three designs and has the longest handle.

 We also like the R41’s chrome-plated finish that nicely represents that design and craftsmanship that’s indicative of how Germany-based Muhle rolls.

 - Inexperienced shavers must proceed with caution

 While this razor isn’t for newbies, don’t let its reputation scare you.
-Once you get the hang of its aggressive nature you’ll be pleased with the kind of close shave you’ll get every time you use it.
+Once you get the hang of its aggressive nature, you’ll be pleased with the kind of a close shave you’ll get every time you use it.
 Take it for a spin.
 You won’t be disappointed.

 Vikings Blade is an underground Australian workshop that’s been around for over 30 years.